 The vast majority of Playcentres who have been migrated over to the cellular network have not experienced any issues with connectivity or quality.
 Any issues reported have been resolved promptly by Digital Island with the exception of a couple of Centres who will remain connected to their existing services until the issues have been resolved

 We need to identify the Centres that have a coverage issue and isolate these while Spark work towards a solution that will work for them.
 Centres can do a quick address check by visiting here and searching for your Centre address.
 If the result is that you don’t have good signal please let your Regional Manager know as soon as possible so Spark can look at alternatives.

 Fibre is expensive and 5g doesn’t have the coverage at the moment but we will be monitoring the contract as we go forward

 Please be assured that the finance team have worked very hard over the last five months negotiating with Spark to secure the best possible deal for our Centres.
 We have signed a 12 month contract with Spark and we will be working with the company very closely to ensure Playcentre is receiving the best coverage for our Centres at the best price while providing excellent service.

 Yes.
 Playcentre consulted with Vocus and Spark and both providers recommended moving from broadband to cellular network given that the copper lines are being grand-fathered which will affect the entire country as New Zealand converts from copper to fibre networks.

-Yes although we recommend you download rather than stream.
+Yes although we recommend you download rather than stream, this will require Spotify Premium.
 There are many other ways you can reduce your data usage (data saver mode, set limits and automatically turn off data, restrict app background data, optimise account sync settings etc)

 No we would prefer you to stay connected to the school’s internet if it’s free.
 However, we will still send you the Playcentre in a Box package as the new Spark cellphone will be your “official” phone for the Centre.